ganeshpun/ganeshpun.github.io/README.md

 - Developing backend and full-stack applications using .NET
 - Helping friends and colleagues with tech and data problems
 - Creating clean, accessible, and maintainable software

-##  Interests

-- Helping friends and colleagues with tech and data problems
-- Clean, accessible design—for both code and user experience
-- Making learning resources more approachable and fun

 ---